link1905/system-design-101/content/docs/web-service/communication-protocols/_index.md

 as data is sent only when events occur, without the need for long-lived connections or polling mechanisms.

+### Use Cases {id="webhook_use_cases"}

-Miserably, this is not practical for serving end users, as they typically don't have a **public address** for the callback purpose.
+Miserably, this is impractical for serving end users, as they typically don't have a **public address** for the callback purpose.

 Furthermore, in this model,
 the server side becomes the originator, and its availability is negatively impacted.

+In practice, this protocol is often used to support external services, like **Stripe Payments**, where the system interacts with numerous uncontrolled clients.
+In such cases, solutions like a live {{< term ws >}} server or {{< term lpoll >}} would consume significant resources.
+For internal workloads, however, {{< term lpoll >}} is typically preferred, as it helps maintain a more available and resilient system.